Mike Cox (American politician): 2010 campaign for governor

 Cox filed paperwork to explore a bid for governor in 2008, and was the first person to form an exploratory committee.
 The Republican nominee in 2006, Dick DeVos, announced in November 2008 that he was not going to seek the GOP nomination in 2010.
 In March 2009, the Detroit Free Press reported that Cox led the likely Democratic challenger at the time, Lt.
 Governor John D. Cherry, by 41−34%.
 Cherry later decided not to run.

 On May 27, 2009, Cox formally announced his candidacy for governor on Facebook and Twitter.

 Local and national polling indicated in March 2010 that Cox was one of the front-runners for the Republican nomination, potentially defeating his potential Democratic opponents in the 2010 gubernatorial election by comfortable margins in hypothetical match-ups.

 Cox finished third in the Republican gubernatorial primary, behind businessman Rick Snyder and Congressman Pete Hoekstra.

 2026 campaign for governor

 In April 2025, Cox announced his candidacy in the 2026 Michigan gubernatorial election.

+He withdrew from the race on July 17.